openethereum/fether/README.md

 By default, Parity Fether alpha runs on the Kovan test network.
 You can receive free Kovan Ether by posting your address in the [Kovan Faucet](https://gitter.im/kovan-testnet/faucet) Gitter channel.
 Fether will download and launch Parity Ethereum node at startup if it's not found on the computer.
 You can also separately launch your Ethereum client, Fether will automatically connect to it.

 Parity Fether connects to the light node using [`@parity/light.js`](https://github.com/paritytech/js-libs/tree/master/packages/light.js), a Javascript library specifically crafted for wallets to connect with light clients.

-It is licensed under the BSD 3-Clause, and can be used for all your Ethereum needs.
+Parity Fether is licensed under the BSD 3-Clause, and can be used for all your Ethereum needs.

 If you run into problems while using Parity Fether, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/fether) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](https://github.com/paritytech/parity/blob/master/SECURITY.md).